TheElectronWill/TOML-javalib/README.md

 ## What does currently work?
 The TomlReader is complete.
 It successfully parses the test files of the "test/ressources" folder.

 The TomlWriter works and is very fast, but it has a little problem: it may write the single key/value pair (those who are in the root table) at the end of the file, which is invalid.
-Furthermore, it does writes complex keys (such as "parent.child1.child2") correctly.
+Furthermore, it does NOT write complex keys (such as "parent.child1.child2") correctly.